PDXIII/pdxiii.github.io/src/pages/index.md

 Nice to meet you! 😃

-If you’d like to know more about me you can visit [my about page](/about) or you’ll revisit this site again, when I have added my projects here.
+If you’d like to know more about me please visit [my about page.](/about)

-Don’t hesitate to reach out via [GitHub](https://github.com/PDXIII) or [LinkedIn](https://www.linkedin.com/in/pdxiii/).